im-open/git-version-lite/README.md

 ### Tests

-The build and review PR workflow includes tests which are linked to a status check.
+The [build-and-review-pr] workflow includes tests which are linked to a status check.
 That status check needs to succeed before a PR is merged to the default branch.
+When a PR comes from a branch, the workflow has access to secrets which are required to run the tests successfully.

-When a PR comes from a branch, there should not be any issues running the tests.
-When a PR comes from a fork, tests may not have the required permissions or access to run since the `GITHUB_TOKEN` only has `read` access set for all scopes.
-Also, forks cannot access other secrets in the repository.
-In these scenarios, a fork may need to be merged into an intermediate branch by the repository owners to ensure the tests run successfully prior to merging to the default branch.
+When a PR comes from a fork, the workflow cannot access any secrets, so the tests won't have the necessary permissions to run.
+When a PR comes from a fork, the changes should be reviewed, then merged into an intermediate branch by repository owners so tests can be run against the PR changes.
+Once the tests have passed, changes can be merged into the default branch.

 ## Code of Conduct